sjmyuan/sjmyuan.github.io/_posts/2019-01-02-oauth-introduction.md

 The book give an example about getting the friend list of facebook, I will share another example about Gmail and Outlook

-In my daliy work, I need to use two email account Gmail and Outlook, here is my workflow
+In my daily work, I need to use two email account Gmail and Outlook, here is my workflow

 * Somebody organize a meeting through Outlook
 * When I receive the Outlook meeting, I need to organize a same meeting in Gmail and invite the Gmail account of the same invitees